 The Huskies have had to adjust their offensive scheme with the loss of Jernard Jarreau (ACL, out for season) and Desmond Simmons (out until mid-to-late December).
 Because of that coach Romar has been using a smaller rotation at times.
 During the second half against EWU, the Huskies played with a rotation of five guys no taller than 6-5 and during that time, they cut the Eagles lead from 9 to 4 while picking up three steals and forcing six fouls.

-This year’s first year players for the Huskies have certainly made an impact through the initial three contests.
+Newcomers' Impact This year's first year players for the Huskies have certainly made an impact through the initial three contests.
 Transfers Perris Blackwell, Mike Anderson and Gilles Dierickx along with freshmen Nigel Williams-Goss Darin Johnson have all contributed early.
 Combined the five have accounted for 62.3 percent of the Huskies scoring and 53.7 percent of their rebounding.
-Williams-Goss, Blackwell, Johnson and Anderson are four of the team’s top six scorers while Anderson and Blackwell are the team’s top two rebounders.
+Williams-Goss, Blackwell, Johnson and Anderson are four of the team's top six scorers while Anderson and Blackwell are the team's top two rebounders.

 Wilcox's #s Up on All Accounts